PristineSend

 API keys

 Your API key uniquely identifies your workspace.
 It acts as both an identifier and a secret credential.
-Keys are prefixed with ps_live_ for production environments.
+Each key carries a prefix that tells you which environment it targets:

 To find your key, go to Dashboard → Settings → API Keys.
 The key is shown once at creation and can be regenerated at any time.